 - Start by washing the rice.
 Measure rice to the pot and rinse it several times with cold water until the water doesn't seem cloudy anymore and starts to look clear.
 Drain the rice.
-Cover the rice with cold water, set the pot to the stove and cover with a lid.
+Cover the rice with cold water, set the pot to the stove, and cover with a lid.
 As the water boils, turn off the heat.
-Give it a stir and let the rice absorb the water.
-After 20-30 minutes the rice should be soft.
+Stir it and let the rice absorb the water.
+After 20-30 minutes, the rice should be soft.
 Drain any excess water.

-- In a small cup mix vinegar, sugar and salt and pour the mixture over hot rice.
+- In a small cup, mix vinegar, sugar, and salt and pour the mixture over hot rice.
 Add sesame seeds and mix thoroughly.
-Let the rice cool in the room temperature (don’t put it to the fridge because it will dry too much).
+Let the rice cool at room temperature (don’t put it in the fridge because it will dry too much).

 To Make the Filling:

-- Peel the sweet potato and cut into thin slices.
+- Peel the sweet potato and cut it into thin slices.
 Steam the slices in a steamer until soft.
 You can also bake them.
-Peel and slice the avocado.
+Next, peel and slice the avocado.

 To Make the Onigiri:

-- Preheat frying pan and drizzle it with some oil.
-Fry onigiris over high heat 3-4 minutes per side until crispy and nicely browned.
+- Preheat the frying pan and drizzle it with some oil.
+Fry onigiris over high heat for 3-4 minutes per side until crispy and nicely browned.
 Serve immediately with teriyaki sauce.